 This list is important to share with your real estate agent and to keep with you when you house hunt.

 House hunting is just so much easier with a good real estate agent in your corner.

-Not only does it save you time you would otherwise spend poring over websites full of listings, we typically know of homes that will be coming available long before the general public does.
+Not only does it save you the time you would otherwise spend poring over websites full of listings, we typically know of homes that will be coming available long before the general public does.

 Best of all, our services are free to you.
 Please add us to your list of agents to interview.

 Before you look at even one home, decide on several neighborhoods in which you’d like to shop.

 If you need help choosing, we’re happy to help.
 Home prices in each neighborhood, for instance, will help us whittle down the list.

 If the commute is a concern, choose neighborhoods close to public transportation or near highways.

 Think about amenities you want in a neighborhood, such as parks, recreational facilities, walkability, and proximity to schools.